 My mother made caramel apples every autumn, spearing apples with wooden sticks, dipping and twirling them into hot, bubbling caramel, and then placing them on paper-lined trays to cool and harden, which seemed to take an eternity.
 I loved them.
-Ever since, the combination of apple and caramel has been a favorite of mine.
+Ever since the combination of apple and caramel has been a favorite of mine.

-Tarte Tatin Recipe
+Tarte Tatin FAQs

 - 1 cup all-purpose flour